muhammedsalihk/Fraud-Detection-in-Payment-Services/README.md

 The evaluation metric used for determining the performance of the models was F1 score.
 Accuracy, although very intuitive, couldn’t be employed owing the to the imbalance in the dataset.

 ## Results
 The modelling was done using XGBoost and the dev set was used to tune the hyperparameters.
-Owing to the engineering of a new features that were highly indicative of fraud, a high performing model could be developed.
+Owing to the engineering of new features that were highly indicative of fraud, a high performing model could be developed.

 An **F1 score of 0.9987** was obtained on the test set using the developed model.